 Standing and ad hoc committees shall be formed as necessary by the Chairperson in consultation with the Executive or as directed by the majority of the membership at a general meeting.

-Recommended that a Conflict and Bias Committee be convened at the beginning of the term, ready to be called on when necessary.
+Recommended that a Conflict and Bias Committee be convened as needed.

 Conflict and Bias Committee